ggtylerr/KAaNE-AE-/README.md

 **5. Turn ON Storage**

-**If you don't turn this on, it will crash upon pressing "Bomb Settings" and any other module that uses edgework.**
+**If you don't turn this on, you will not be able to save settings and any module that uses edgework will use the default settings.**

 The only thing done currently is the bomb settings, a temporary home screen, and proper navigation.
 Everything else is a placeholder for future screens.